csiro-crop-informatics/repset/README.md

 ## Full pipeline run

-There are a few execution options, all require Nextflow and either Docker or Singularity.
+There are a few ways to execute the pipeline, all require Nextflow and either Docker or Singularity.
 See [nextflow.config](nextflow.config#L22-L47) for available execution profiles, e.g. for local execution this could be

 ```